d-xo/weird-erc20/readme.md

 resulted in stuck `BNB` tokens in Uniswap v1 ([details](https://mobile.twitter.com/UniswapProtocol/status/1072286773554876416)).

-Some particulary pathological tokens (e.g. Tether Gold) declare a bool return, but then return `false` even when the transfer was successful ([code](https://etherscan.io/address/0x4922a015c4407f87432b179bb209e125432e4a2a#code)).
+Some particularly pathological tokens (e.g. Tether Gold) declare a bool return, but then return `false` even when the transfer was successful ([code](https://etherscan.io/address/0x4922a015c4407f87432b179bb209e125432e4a2a#code)).

-A good safe transfer abstraction ([example](https://github.com/Uniswap/uniswap-v2-core/blob/4dd59067c76dea4a0e8e4bfdda41877a6b16dedc/contracts/UniswapV2Pair.sol#L44)) can help somewhat, but note that the existance of Tether Gold makes it impossible to correctly handle return values for all tokens.
+A good safe transfer abstraction ([example](https://github.com/Uniswap/uniswap-v2-core/blob/4dd59067c76dea4a0e8e4bfdda41877a6b16dedc/contracts/UniswapV2Pair.sol#L44)) can help somewhat, but note that the existence of Tether Gold makes it impossible to correctly handle return values for all tokens.

 Two example tokens are provided: